 You might like...

-Snake's head fritillaries always excite attention wherever they are seen.
-None of the other lovely members of the fritillaria genus can match this native wildflower for the bizarre and unmistakable colouring of its bell-shaped flowers.
-They are various shades of purple, always with a pronounced checked pattern all over, and even the luminous white form has a faint check pattern like a watermark.
-Plants are extremely hardy and trouble-free in free-draining soil, and love the light shade of woodland conditions - planted in drifts under shrubs or naturalised in grass.
+Snake's head fritillary, Fritillaria meleagris, always excites attention.
+No other members of the fritillaria genus can match this native wildflower for the bizarre and unmistakable colouring of its bell-shaped flowers.
+These come in various shades of purple and occasionally white, always with a pronounced checked pattern all over.
+Plants are extremely hardy and trouble-free, and are ideal for growing in a variety of situations including containers, sunny spring borders and in wildflower meadows or areas of long grass.
 The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

 Plant type: Spring-blooming bulb